Record 21 humpback calves spotted in Salish Sea over feeding season as whale numbers rebound | CBC News

 "They have really recovered quite nicely — this is a real treat for me to see all these little babies swimming around," she said.

 "Twenty-five years ago here off of inland B.C. waters we had zero humpback whales, so this is a new phenomenon in our waters ... they've made up for lost time.
-We are seeing lots and lots of whales, which is super exciting," she added.
+We are seeing lots and lots of whales, which is super exciting."

 In a news release, Mark Malleson of the Washington-based Center for Whale Research said 21 calves is the highest annual number on record for the region.